nanobox-quickstarts/nanobox-symfony/README.md

 # drop into a Nanobox console
 nanobox run

-# where laravel is installed,
+# where symfony is installed,
 php -v

 # your packages are available,